isPique/Rubber-Ducky-Bad-USB/README.md

 # 💀 Rubber Ducky Bad USB 💀

-**This is a Visual Basic Script (VBS) designed to act like a Rubber Ducky, using Windows Script Host (WSH) and running a Windows PowerShell script named `root.ps1` from the USB drive to perform various actions.
-The names and locations of the scripts must not be changed for them to work correctly!**
+**This script is designed to act like a Rubber Ducky using the [WshShell.SendKeys](https://ss64.com/vb/sendkeys.html) method from the Windows Script Host (WSH).
+You can add more commands to [root.ps1](https://github.com/isPique/Rubber-Ducky-Bad-USB/blob/main/root.ps1) file to gather any information you want.**

 <br><img src="https://github.com/isPique/Rubber-Ducky-Bad-USB/assets/139041426/c637196b-5fab-4970-b9ab-b4555e8a105a" width="700">
 </div>